Fluid Forge

 What changed in the docs

-• New top-level section: SDK & Plugins — landing, four runnable examples (hello-scaffold, gitlab-ci-scaffold, steward-validator, apply-hook-bundle-digest), four journey-oriented guides ("you have your own CI, no problem" / scaffolding / validator / apply hook), and a reference set (roles, entry-points, trust-model, packaging, companion-packages).
+• New top-level section: SDK & Plugins — landing, four runnable examples (hello-scaffold, gitlab-ci-scaffold, steward-validator, apply-hook-bundle-digest), four journey-oriented guides, and a reference set.

 Installing